openmhealth/shimmer/README.md

 1. Make a GET request to `http://<host>:8083/authorize/{shim}?username={userId}`
   * The `shim` path parameter should be one of the names listed [below](#supported-apis-and-endpoints), e.g. `fitbit`.
   * The `username` query parameter can be set to any unique identifier you'd like to use to identify the user.
-1. In the returned JSON response, find the `authorizationUrl` value and redirect your user to this URL.
+1. Find the `authorizationUrl` value in the returned JSON response and redirect your user to this URL.
 Your user will land on the third-party website where they can login and authorize access to their third-party user account.
 1. Once authorized, they will be redirected to `http://<host>:8083/authorize/{shim_name}/callback` along with an approval response.

 ## Reading data
-## TODO write disclaimer

-Each shim produces json data that can be represented either as data *normalized* to Open mHealth schemas or as data that is in the *raw*, native format from the third-party API.
+A shim can produce JSON data that is either *normalized* to Open mHealth schemas or in the *raw* format produced by the third-party API.
+Raw data is passed through from the third-party API.
+Normalized data conforms to [Open mHealth schemas](http://www.openmhealth.org/documentation/#/schema-docs/schema-library).

-* *Raw* data will resemble the format specified by each individual API.
-For example, raw data from Fitbit will be represented in the format coming directly from the Fitbit API.

-* *Normalized* data will be represented according to [Open mHealth schemas](http://www.openmhealth.org/documentation/#/schema-docs/schema-library).
-The following is an example of what normalized data looks like:
+The following is an example of a normalized step count data point retrieved from Jawbone:

 ```json
 {
     "header": {